MicroEJ/docs/Tutorials/tutorialSetupBuildUsingJenkinsAndArtifactory.rst

 This section assumes the prerequisites have been properly installed.

 #.
-Create a new directory, inside create a file name ``docker-compose.yaml`` and copy this content:
+Create a new directory, inside create a file named ``docker-compose.yaml`` and copy this content:

     .. literalinclude:: resources/docker-compose.yaml
         :language: yaml